 The first option in the dialog is Caption.
 This is used as the descriptive name for the database that the user sees in Stonefield Query.

 For ODBC or OLE DB, you can specify which characters to use as delimiters around table and field names that need delimiters (for example, names with spaces in them) in the Name delimiters setting.
 Specify a two-character value, with the first character being the left delimiter and the second being the right.
 The default delimiters are "," meaning names are delimited with square brackets.
+If you want name delimiters added to all names, turn on Add delimiters to all names.

 If you select ODBC, choose DSN if you have an existing data source for the database.
 Select the ODBC data source name from the list of defined data sources on your system, and optionally enter the user name and password for the database (you can leave these blank to use a "trusted" connection such as Windows integrated security with SQL Server).